Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Fallow- idle, unprepared, unproductive, inactive, latent.

-Fastidious- discreet, scrupulous, picky, meticulous, selective, prudent, discriminating, circumspect.
+Fastidious- discreet, scrupulous, picky, meticulous, selective, prudent, discriminating, circumspect, wise.

-Feigned- 1) pretended; sham; counterfeit: feigned enthusiasm.
-2) assumed; fictitious.
+Feigned- pretended, sham, counterfeit, feigned enthusiasm.
 To give a false appearance of: feign sleep.
-To represent falsely; pretend to: feign authorship of a novel.
+To represent falsely, pretend to, feign authorship of a novel, sophistry.
 To imitate so as to deceive: feign another's voice.
 To fabricate: feigned an excuse.
 Guise, deceived, faked, counterfeited, false, falsified, forged.

 First Cause- in Theism, this designation is given to God who is the cause of all things.
 God is the first cause causing effects and other contingent causes.
 God is also an uncaused first cause; for any to have caused God would negate Him as the first cause.